-- 15th December 2010 Dulas Parish Consultation at the Barn, Dulas, to consider local issues for the Parish Plan.
+- 15th December 2010 Dulas Parish Consultation at the Barn.
+Dulas, to consider local issues for Parish Plan.
 Refreshments were provided.
 Maps and boards were displayed, and a short questionnaire was distributed to stimulate discussion.
 Subjects included housing needs, planning and development, education and recreation, transport, police and public safety, highways and road safety, economic development and environmental issues.
-Results: Local issues identified for inclusion in the questionnaire including the dangerous state of the Dulas Road. - 16th December 2010 Rowlestone and Llancillo Parishes Consultation at Rowlestone Village Hall: to consider local issues for the Parish Plan.
+Results: Local issues identified for inclusion into the Questionnaire included the dangerous state of the Dulas Road. - 16th December 2010 Rowlestone and Llancillo Parishes Consultation at Rowlestone Village Hall: to consider local issues for Parish Plan.
 Refreshments were provided.
 Maps and boards were displayed, and a short questionnaire was distributed to stimulate discussion.
 Subjects included housing needs, planning and development, education and recreation, transport, police and public safety, highways and road safety, economic development and environmental issues.
-Results: Local issues identified for inclusion in the questionnaire including poorly maintained roads with few passing places. - Primary School Mapping Exercise, June 2011: Conducted at Ewyas Harold Primary School and led by Herefordshire Council Youth Team with assistance of teachers.
+Results: Local issues identified for inclusion into the Questionnaire included poorly maintained roads with few passing places. - Primary School Mapping Exercise June 2011 Conducted at Ewyas Harold Primary School and led by Herefordshire Council Youth Team with assistance of teachers.
 A sense of belonging and love of the village was obvious from the children's conversation.
 A substantial amount of art work was produced for an end-of-term Public Exhibition.